tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

 ## FAQ

-- Why doesn't the tool add calibration pairs?
+- Why does the tool not add calibration pairs?

   - One possible reason is that the current pair is too close to previously collected data.
 In that case, the current data is not accepted.
   - The timestamps of the lidar and camera are not synchronized, this can be checked with `ros2 topic echo [topic_name] --field header.stamp`.
 Setting the parameter `use_receive_time` to `True` might help to solve the issue but is not recommended as a long-term solution.